langjam/jam0001/guitarvydas/README.md

 Lisp (Common Lisp, Racket) would be my choice, but Ohm-JS has not yet been ported to lisp.

 80x86 is Old Assembler.
 JS and Lisp are the New Assemblers.

+# Pipelines

+This project consists of many transpilers (aka languages), but each transpiler is very simple and does exactly one thing (well).

+PEG makes it possible to quickly build many transpilers for one project.

 # Discussion
 To me, 1st class comments means that: